PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 >>> print(addressbook)
 {'Joe': ['1234 Dearborn Ave.', 'Chicago', 'IL', 60602]}
 ```
+Within the dictionary type, the values of the key-value pairs can be of any type including lists, user-defined objects, or even other dictionaries.

 -   Use [] for list assignment, () for tuples, and {} for sets and
     dictionaries.
 If you forget which set of symbols produces which